 “Well, no, but it was so obvious that I did not abuse the children I didn’t think I needed to.”

 So you see why a collateral action, even if permitted, would not accomplish anything.
 If the party could not prove their position in one court, there is no reason to believe they will have a different result in another.
 And if there was more evidence that could have been presented, it should have been presented in the first action.
 The strong public policy supporting the litigation privilege does not need to bend to give you a second bite at the apple – just put on all your evidence in the first action.
+If despite all your evidence the judge gets it wrong, then you should appeal from that case, not file a new one.

 Be honest with yourself, and you will have to admit the real reason you want to bring a collateral action.